-Regarding the implications of the regulation recently approved with the new CMP guidelines (EC Decision of 24 August 2012, amending Annex I of Regulation (CE) 715/2009), the TSOs in the region are developing a detailed plan (Roadmap) on CMP harmonization.
+Regarding the implications of the new CMP guidelines (EC Decision of 24 August 2012, amending Annex I of Regulation (CE) 715/2009), TSOs in the region are developing a detailed plan (Roadmap) on CMP harmonisation.

-Following the publication of the CMP guidelines in August 2012, TSOs started to develop in Q3 2012 a Roadmap for CMP implementation in the region.
 The contents and proposals of this Roadmap have been discussed over the last months by TSOs and NRAs in the frame of the successive IG and SG meetings in the region.

-The last IG meeting, held on 25 March 2013, was dedicated to discussing the CMP implementation roadmap.
+The IG meeting held on 25 March 2013 was dedicated to the CMP implementation roadmap.
 The discussion focused on the plans to implement surrender capacity, LT UIOLI and oversubscription and buy-back by 1 October 2013, as prescribed by the CMP guidelines.

-An agreement was reached for TSOs to develop in April a document detailing how capacity surrender and LT UIOLI will be applied, with indication of the procedures including the different timescales, examples and implementation calendar.
-By mid-May, TSOs will send the document, as well as detailed proposals on oversubscription and buy-back, with detailed procedures and timescales, examples and implementation calendar for the three CMPs.
+After the IG of 25 March, an agreement was reached for TSOs to develop in April a document detailing how capacity surrender and LT UIOLI will be applied, with indication of the procedures including the different timescales, examples and implementation calendar.
+By mid-May, TSOs would send the document, as well as detailed proposals on oversubscription and buy-back, with detailed procedures and timescales, examples and implementation calendar for the three CMPs.
+During June, NRAs would give feedback to TSOs on their proposals and TSOs will amend the mechanisms accordingly.